RISE-UNIBAS/clean-code/course/clean_code_in_context/clean_code_in_context.md

 ## R Markdown

-R Markdown is a tool to produce PDF or HTML documents with embedded code chunks.
-It is ideal for reports.
+- R Markdown is a tool to produce PDF or HTML documents with embedded code chunks.
+- It is ideal for reports, for others or for yourself.

 ## Integrating GitHub with RStudio